ArmAlam/docker-and-k8/README.md

 - **docker build -t <image_name:tag> .** -- Sets image name known as repository with an optional tag.

 - **docker tag -t old_name:tag new_name:tag .** -- clone a new image using the old image, and named after the new tag.

 - **docker volume ls .** -- list all volume.

 - **docker run -d -p 3000:80 --rm --name <container_name> -v <volume_name>:<container_folder_path> <image_name> .** -- create a named volume.

 - **docker run -d --rm -p 3000:80 --name <container_name> -v <volume_name>:<container_folder_path> -v "<host_machine_absoule_folder_path>:/<container_workdir>" -v /app/<persistent_file> <image_name> .** -- create bind mount volume. persistent_file needed to be mapped as anonymous volument.
 Otherwise can be removed/overwritten by bind mount.
 In BIND MOUNT, a folder get mapped to container.

 - **docker run -d -p 3000:80 --rm --name <container_name> -e PORT=8000 <image_name> .** -- -e flag sets an environment variable.
 Multiple env vars can be used passing -e KEY=VALUE pairs.

 - **docker run -d -p 3000:80 --rm --name <container_name> --env-file ./.env <image_name> .** -- use .env file as the environment variable file.

 - **docker run -d -p 3000:80 --rm --name <container_name> --build-arg <argument_name>=<argument_value> <image_name> .** -- pass build time argument.

 ## TERMS

 Two types of external data sources - 1.
 Volumes 2.
 Bind Mounts

 - **volumes** -- volumes are folder on host machine hard drive which are mounted (made available, mapped) into containers.
   Volumes can persist data.
 A container can write data into a volume and can read data from it.
 Managed by docker and we don't know where in out host machine data are stored.

   Volumes are two types.
 1) Anonymous volumes 2) Named volumes

   Anonymous volumes: automacially creates volumn in the host machine.
 Anonymous volumes are removed then containers are shut down.
 And recreated when container is created.

   Named volumes: A defined path in the container is mapped to the created volume/mount.
 Great for data persistent which don't need to edit directly.
 Named volume can't be created in the Dockerfile.

 - **Bind Mounts** -- Mapped host machine code with container folder.
 Great for persistent and editable data

+- **host.docker.internal** -- use host.docker.internal instead of localhost to communicate from container to localhost